OCTSharpImaging/OCTSharp/README.md

 <p align="center">Figure 3.
 OCTSharp hardware configuration.
 AO0, AO1 are analog output channels on PCIe-6361; CTR0 and TRIG 1 are trigger channels on the PCIe-6361, which are acquisition trigger for camera and master clock respectively; J4 I/O is the general Input & Output ports on the Xtium CL MX4; Two medium CameraLink cables are used to achieve 250kHz image acquisition with Dalsa OCTOPLUS camera at 10-bit 8TAP mode and 85MHz pixel clock.
 MX-4 has a bandwidth of 1.4GB/s on PCIe Gen.2x4 connection <p align="center">

  # Environment Preparation
- ## Set Camera hareware parameters with manufacture's software
+ ## Set Camera hardware parameters with manufacture's software
   * For example, Dalsa Teledyne OCTOPUS Camera is configured with CommCam.exe
   * Set camera parameters, such as: Line Acquisition Rate, Externel Trigger, CameraLink Tap Config, Image Bit Rate, etc..
   (These settings need to be consistent with the parameters in camera files, otherwise OCTSharp won't perform properly)